-Details of adult chess are in the left hand column and junior chess in the right hand column below.
+Details of adult chess are in the left hand column, junior chess in the right hand column below.
 Watford teams compete in the national league, local leagues and other over-the-board events, as well as online.

 CLUB INFORMATION

 Watford Chess Club's venue is Herts Bowling Club, Bellmount Wood Avenue, Watford, WD17 3BT.
-Club nights are on Mondays for both adults (7.30 onwards) and juniors (6.0 onwards)
+Club nights are on Mondays for both adults (7.30 onwards) and juniors (6.0 onwards).
+The club is assessed as a 'Centre of Excellence' on the English Chess Federation's junior development pathway.

 Intending new members of all levels and abilities (with the obvious proviso that they know how to play chess) are welcome - but, if it's your first visit, we recommend contacting us first to let us know you're coming.
 That way, we know to expect you.
-Club policy is that newcomers are allowed two visits as guests to sample the atmosphere and decide whether they wish to apply to join the club.
+Club policy is that newcomers are allowed two visits (as from 1 September, one free visit) as guests to sample the atmosphere and decide whether they wish to apply to join the club.
 This website aims to give full information about the club but, if you find there is anything not covered here, please use the "Contact Us" facility and a committee member will get in touch.

-4 Nations Chess League (4NCL) - two teams
+4 Nations Chess League (4NCL) - two teams, dates on fixtures list

 4 NATIONS CHESS LEAGUE